Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Introduction

-Going beyond prior methods, as shown in Figure \ref{fig:intro}, this paper presents Unisolver as a \underline{Uni}versal PDE \underline{solver}.
-Concretely, Unisolver takes the {advantages} from both data-driven and physics-informed paradigms and empowers Transformer with favorable PDE generalizability by introducing complete physics information as conditions.
-Instead of simply scaling up data and parameters, we start from the theoretical analysis of PDE solving and {conclude} with a complete set of PDE components.
-Further, drawing inspiration from the mathematical structure of PDEs, we propose to classify {PDE} components into domain-wise and point-wise categories according to their effect on the final solution and aggregate them as two types of deep PDE conditions.
-Afterward, to capture the special influence of different condition types on the hidden input feature, we separate the Transformer representation into two subspaces and integrate these deep conditions into Transformer in a decoupled way.
-We conduct extensive experiments on our own generated dataset and two large-scale benchmarks with various PDE conditions, where Unisolver achieves consistent state-of-the-art with {sharp} relative gains.
-Overall, our contributions are summarized as follows: \begin{itemize} \item We introduce Unisolver as a conditional Transformer architecture utilizing embedded PDE information completely, marking the first demonstration of the potential of the canonical Transformer as a scalable backbone for solving multiple PDEs with diverse conditions. \item Motivated by the mathematical structure of PDEs, we classify universal PDE conditions into domain-wise and point-wise categories, which further derives a decoupled {conditioning mechanism} incorporating designs for introducing PDE conditions to deep representations. \item Unisolver achieves consistent state-of-the-art {performances} across three large-scale benchmarks with impressive relative gains and presents favorable generalizability and scalability. \end{itemize}
+Going beyond prior methods, as shown in Figure \ref{fig:intro}, {this paper introduces Unisolver—a PDE-conditional Transformer progressing towards a \underline{Uni}versal Neural PDE \underline{solver}.} Unisolver takes advantages from both data-driven and physics-informed paradigms and empowers Transformer with favorable generalizability by introducing complete physics information as conditions.
+Instead of simply scaling up data and parameters, we are motivated by the theoretical analysis of PDE solving and propose a complete set of PDE components.
+Drawing inspiration from the mathematical structure of PDEs, we classify {PDE} components into domain-wise and point-wise categories according to their effect on the final solution and aggregate them as two types of deep PDE conditions.
+Afterward, to capture the distinct influence of different condition types on input representations, we separate the hidden space into two subspaces and integrate these deep PDE conditions into hidden representations in a decoupled way.
+We conduct extensive experiments on our own generated dataset and two large-scale benchmarks with various PDE components, where Unisolver achieves consistent state-of-the-art with {sharp} relative gains.
+Overall, our contributions are summarized as follows: \begin{itemize} \item We introduce Unisolver as a conditional Transformer architecture utilizing the embedded PDE information completely, marking the first demonstration of the potential of the canonical Transformer as a scalable backbone for solving multitudinous PDEs universally. \item Motivated by the mathematical structure of PDEs, we define the concept of complete PDE components, classify them into domain-wise and point-wise {categories}, and derive a decoupled {conditioning mechanism} for introducing physics information into PDE solving. \item Unisolver achieves consistent state-of-the-art {performances} across three challenging large-scale benchmarks with impressive relative gains and presents favorable generalizability and scalability. \end{itemize}